Is Bellevue College Accredited?

-Students taking online courses will pay an eLearning fee of $52.50 per 5-credit course.
-Students taking hybrid and web enhanced courses do not pay an eLearning fee.
-General college fees apply as well as course specific fees.
+Students taking online courses will pay an eLearning fee of $52.50 per five-credit course.
+Students taking hybrid and web-enhanced courses do not pay an eLearning fee.
+General college fees apply as well as course-specific fees.
 See Tuition and Fees

 Can I start my online class if I am on a waitlist?

 - You cannot get on waitlists after this time, and the waitlist will also stop automatically enrolling students into classes.

-- If you still want the class after the waitlist closes and you are taking an online or hybrid courses, fill out and submit the online/hybrid late registration petition.
+- If you still want the class after the waitlist closes and you are taking online or hybrid courses, fill out and submit the online/hybrid late registration petition.

 - If the instructor grants you permission, follow the late registration petition procedure to enroll in the course as follows:

 - To see if you are enrolled in the course you must check your BC email and your class schedule frequently (morning, afternoon, and evening).

-- Why is it important to frequently check your BC email and you class schedule?
+- Why is it important to frequently check your BC email and your class schedule?
 You will be notified if you are enrolled in the course and you will need to pay your tuition the same day the college enrolls you in the course!
 If you do not pay the same day, you may be dropped from the course for non-payment and be charged a $21.50 drop fee.

 What is the difference between online, hybrid, and web-enhanced classes?

 - Online courses are completed entirely online via Canvas, our learning management system.
 Note: some classes may require proctored exams.
 The instructor will post information for you on how to take the exam from a distance if you cannot attend the campus exam session.
 These courses will be designated on the class schedule with sections OAS, OBS, OCS, etc.

 - Hybrid courses are part online and part on campus.
 The on-campus session is usually just one day per week.
 The rest of your work is completed online via Canvas, our learning management system.
 These courses will be designated on the class schedule with sections HYA, HYB, HYC, etc.